jleung51-coursework/phaser/CONTRIBUTING.md

 ### UserServer

+BasicServer and AuthServer must be running alongside UserServer.

 DataTable contains any or no partition(s) and row(s).
 A partition is the name of the region where a user is located; a row is the name of a user in the form `LastName,FirstName`.
 Each row has at least the 3 properties `Friends`, `Status`, and `Updates`.
 The `Friends` property contains a string representing the user's friends.
 Each friend is separated by a pipe character (`|`); the partition and row are separated by a semicolon character (`;`).
 E.g.: `USA;Shinoda,Mike|Canada;Edwards,Kathleen`.
 The `Status` property contains a string representing the user's most recent status update.
 Currently, the characters `/ \n & " ' %` should not be included in a status.
 The `Updates` property contains a string representing the user's friends' status updates.
 Each new status update is added to the end of `Updates`, with the newline character (`\n`) separating each status update.
 E.g.: `StatusUpdate1\nStatusUpdate2`.

+### PushServer

+BasicServer, AuthServer, and UserServer must be running alongside PushServer.

 ## Issue Priorities